-Beards don’t grow overnight, and you can’t just exchange your hair text for another type.
+Beards don’t grow overnight, and you can’t just exchange your hair texture for another.
 So why not condition your beard and tame bushy or tangled hairs just by brushing or combing your beard?
-For beard brush vs comb comparisons, the B&B team tested different products to see what worked.
+For beard brush vs comb comparisons, we tested different products to see what worked.

 What is a Beard Brush?